git-town/git-town/CONTRIBUTING.md

 * adding a new Go library:
   * update dependencies in a separate PR
   * `glide get <package name>`
-  * don't forget to add the updated glide files and vendor folder in the pull request for the feature that requires the new library
+  * your pull request for the feature that requires the new library should contain the updated glide files and vendor folder

 ## Command documentation